WikiLogic/wikilogic.github.io/README.md

 **File updates are not being served by nginx**.
 The production build turns on some caching goodness and nginx's `sendfile`.
 Turns out `sendfile` doesn't play well with the VM (not sure of the reaons, add them here / link to a stackoverflow if you know!).
 So these have both been turned off in nginx.dev.conf.
 Check they're still off.

+**Docker won't build** (eg `readdirent: not a directory`): stop the containers, clear out your images, run the build again.
+If that doesn't work, submit an issue and we'll try and get it worked out.

 _Any more problems that you're stuck on, open an issue here https://github.com/WikiLogic/wikilogic.github.io/issues - we want to help!
 Even if you had a problem which you managed to resolve, we would still welcome an issue - it might help someone else._